activeyawcontrol/simrig-evolution/README.md

 You may notice a cluster of purchases in April 2020.
 That's right around when it became clear that autocross season was effectively canceled.

+## I don't want to read all this noise, despite the charming and snarky tone.
+What lessons did you learn that other people can use?

+* Skip to the good stuff.
+You'll save money in the long term.
+ * I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
+ * I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
+It did not turn out great.
+Not terrible, it was fine, but it's not a button box I will want to keep forever.
+* Consider whether you really want direct drive.
+One of the things I like about it is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
+But even on an SC2 Sport, I'm never using 100% of the force.
+If I had to go back to the T300RS wheelbase/wheel, I'd be fine.
+* Simucube 2 wireless has been 100% reliable for me so far.

 ## Version 0.0

 Timeline: 0 AD -> 2003, maybe?